 We create a sense community that promotes equity, social justice, self-discovery, student achievement, diversity, and pluralism.
 Including resources like information on housing.

-The Connect Center helps students navigate the community college experience and identify and achieve their academic and career goals.
+The Student Support Center helps students navigate the community college experience and identify and achieve their academic and career goals.

 Counseling and Transfer Services